Veno Belk

-Veno Luzon Belk (born March 7, 1963) is an American former professional football tight end who played for the Buffalo Bills in 1987.
+Veno Luzon Belk (born March 7, 1963) is an American former professional football player who was a tight end for the Buffalo Bills of the National Football League (NFL) in 1987.
+He played college football for the Michigan State Spartans.

 Career

-Belk was a quarterback at Flint Northwestern High School before going on to play football at Michigan State from 1982 to 1985.
+Belk was a quarterback at Flint Northwestern High School before going on to play football at Michigan State University from 1982 to 1985.
 Initially recruited as a tight end, Belk would transition to linebacker at Michigan State, earning honorable mention All-Big Ten Conference status.

 After college, Belk played for the Seattle Seahawks in 1986 preseason, but was cut before the regular season began.
 He spent the 1987 preseason with the Atlanta Falcons and Detroit Lions before he was waived by Detroit in August.
 Belk joined the Buffalo Bills during the 1987 National Football League Players Association strike.
 He started two games at tight end before being waived in mid-October.
 He signed with the New York Giants in March 1988 but was cut in August before the season began.